 "If, however, the unbeliever is determined to leave, let him or her do so.
 Under such circumstances the Christian man or woman is no slave; God has called us to live lives of peace."
 (Weymouth's Bible –WEY)

-As plainly indicated by these Scriptures, Paul in no way suggest the abandoned (deserted) spouse be given the right to usurp God's law and remarry another.
+As plainly indicated by these above cited Scriptures, Paul in NO way suggest the abandoned (deserted) spouse be given the right to usurp God's law and remarry another.
 They were/are to remain single or to be reconciled to their former spouse, unless the departed unbeliever at a later date commits fornication.
-This so-called 'Pauline Privilege' for divorce and remarriage on the grounds of abandonment (desertion) is born out of the pagan practices of Catholicism.
+The so-called 'Pauline Privilege' for divorce and remarriage on the grounds of abandonment (desertion) is born out of the pagan practices of Catholicism.

 Therefore, the summary of this argument is, if the alleged Pauline Privilege was to be an acceptable instrument of Divorce/Remarriage, it only stands to reason that Jesus would have declared, 'If any man puts away his wife, except for the causes of fornication and desertion, he causeth her to commit adultery...'

 As such, if such an "alleged" Pauline Privilege actually was a legitimate Biblical grounds for divorce - then why did Jesus clearly declare that, WHOSOVER puts away his wife EXCEPT/SAVING for the cause of fornication CAUSES her to commit adultery (Pauline Privilege), and WHOSEVER marries her after she is divorced commits adultery.